-- Well yeah, what about the weather?
-What if the weather simply sucks, we get a blizzard, etc?
-I know that winter can come early in certain parts of the world.
-For those of you who live in early winter locales (like, say, Winterpeg, er, Winnipeg), try to do your three weeks of riding during the first three weeks of the challenge timeframe.
-If something weather related comes up that prevents you from fulfilling the challenge in the time constraints given, contact me and we’ll see about the “hardship” exception.
+- A word about weather: I know that winter can come early in certain parts of the world.
+For those of you who live in early winter locales (like, say, Winterpeg, er, Winnipeg), I urge you to do your three weeks of riding during the first three weeks of the challenge timeframe.
+If something weather related comes up that prevents you from fulfilling the challenge in the time constraints given, contact me about the Hardship Exception.
 But the weather has to be something real.
-It can’t just be “well ,it sprinkled a bit today”.
+It can’t just be “well, it sprinkled a bit today”.
 The British rode their three speeds through all sorts of miserable weather, a little rain ain’t going to kill you.
 Just get out your rain cape and brake before you need to stop!

-- What if my ride starts Saturday night and continues into Sunday morning?
-It will be considered for the week that the Saturday falls in.
+- What if my ride starts on the last day of the week and continues into the next week?
+It will be considered one ride for the week that it started in.

 - I don’t have a cycle computer/Strava/GPS.
 How will I know if I’ve done three miles?
 You can use a mapping program before or after the ride to figure out distance.
 We recommend using Ride With GPS.
 If not, use a paper map to figure out a rough estimate of mileage.

 - Ok, I completed the challenge successfully!
 What do I get?
-Everyone who successfully completes the challenge will be able to get a small award, probably a sticker and/or button.
-This is not free, and will cost anywhere between $5 and $15.
+Everyone who successfully completes the challenge will be able to get a small award, most likely a sticker and/or patch.
+This is not free, and will cost anywhere between $5 and $20.
 Those folks who are not already members will qualify for a discounted rate for Society of Three Speeds.

 Okay, simple enough!
 Really, I tried to make this challenge not that hard.
 If that doesn’t satisfy ya, feel free to pull three centuries a week on a three speed!